 6. Does PIA or ExpressVPN have better support?

 The support category is a big factor to consider.
 For those who may want help setting up and configuring their VPN, this can be a deciding factor.
+If things go wrong, and you want immediate assistance, live chat can be critical.

 In the support category, ExpressVPN is the clear winner.